 - (1) LICENSE TO USE CASE.
-By remitting payment for school registration, the school purchases a license to use the current AMTA case for educational purposes, including participation in mock trial competition. - (2) PRIMARY CONTACT'S OBLIGATION.
+By remitting payment for school registration, the school purchases a license to use the current AMTA case for educational purposes, including participation in mock trial competition.
+Further discussion of the limitations of this license are discussed in Rule 16.7. - (2) PRIMARY CONTACT'S OBLIGATION.
 Each school's Primary Contact is responsible for controlling access to the case and ensuring that access information is held secure.
 Access information may not be posted in any publicly accessible forum, including but not limited to web sites.
 Each school's Primary Contact has an affirmative obligation to monitor case access and case use at their school and to inform AMTA of any violations. - (3) WHEN ACCESS IS REVOKED.
-If the Primary Contact or any other individual who has obtained case access discontinues their affiliation with the member school, their case access is revoked. - (4) ACCESS CONTINGENT ON PAYMENT.
+If the Primary Contact or any other individual who has obtained case access discontinues their affiliation with the Member School, their case access is revoked. - (4) ACCESS CONTINGENT ON PAYMENT.
 No school shall receive access to the case materials until its payment for registration has been received by the AMTA office and until the school has paid any outstanding penalties or fines. - (5) CASE ACCESS FOR PROSPECTIVE NEW SCHOOLS.
-Upon request, the Chairperson of the Academics Committee or their designee is authorized to release to prospective AMTA member schools for informational purposes only a single pdf file version of an AMTA case packet.
+Upon request, the Chairperson of the Academics Committee or their designee is authorized to release to prospective AMTA Member Schools for informational purposes only a single pdf file version of an AMTA case packet.
 This is a limited license solely for the purpose of reviewing the case materials to determine feasibility of participation in AMTA.
 Prohibited uses include, but are not limited to: The prospective school cannot use the case materials to participate in any competition(s) whatsoever, cannot use the materials for any class instruction or exercise, cannot use the case materials for any camp, retreat, or group activity, and cannot gain any financial benefit or otherwise profit from access to the case materials.